-- The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism. - The brake is applied when the front hand guard (B) is pushed forwards.
+• The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism.

+The brake is applied when the front hand guard (B) is pushed forwards or when the right-hand brake trigger (E) is pushed up and forwards.